 A clip system, such as the Capture Clips from Peak Design, allows you to carry your camera on the shoulder straps of your camera bag for quick and easy access, but this solution can be uncomfortable with large and bulky cameras or lenses and offers no protection for your gear.

 Tip: Do not carry your camera (or a holster) around your neck, else I guarantee your neck will soon start to pain.

 Here a list of the most common and useful accessories used in landscape photography:

 You don’t go out there without filters, period.
 Filters are, in fact, the only way you have to shape that wonderful natural light you are after.

-The most common filters are the graduated neutral density filters (GND), used to balance the exposure between sky and foreground.
+The most common filters are the graduated neutral density filters (GND), used to balance the

 Neutral density filters (ND), are used to do long exposures in daytime to blur moving water and clouds, and circular polariser filters (CPL) remove glares and reflections and darken the blue sky.

 Some accessories are needed in order to protect your equipment from impacts and bad weather: